 Look out when driving, especially at dawn and dusk, but if an animal does dart out in front of your car and you make contact, your car will be covered as long as you have comprehensive — which is part of full coverage.
 And if you swerve and hit a tree instead there is also coverage for that, too, under your collision policy.

 Keep reading to see what you know about driving and animal strikes.

-If you hit a wild animal
+If you hit a wild animal: Comprehensive coverage

 Hitting an animal on the road (the most common is a deer collision) is covered by comprehensive coverage.
+If you don’t have comprehensive coverage on your car, you’re out of luck.
 In some states, laws or insurance regulations keep car insurance companies from raising your rates if you make a comprehensive claim.
-Even in the states whose laws do not stop car insurance providers from raising rates due to a comprehensive claim, many auto insurance providers will not up your premiums due to a comprehensive claim.
+Even in the states whose laws do not stop car insurance providers from raising rates due to a comprehensive claim, many auto insurance providers will not increase your premiums due to a comprehensive claim.
 It is not the same for collision claims.

-If you are driving and swerve to avoid hitting animal, and as a result damage your car, such as driving into a ditch or a pole, you may file a claim under collision coverage.
-Without collision on your car insurance policy, you're out of luck.
+If you are driving and swerve to avoid hitting an animal but damage your car by driving into a ditch or a pole, you may file a claim under collision coverage.
+Without collision coverage on your car insurance policy, your car’s damages will not be covered.
 Collision claims often raise your rates, so you should evaluate the damage and decide if you’d rather pay out of pocket.

-If you injure your own pet
+If you injure your own pet: No coverage

-If you injure someone else’s pet
+If you injure someone else’s pet: Liability insurance